aautio/validate-with-xmllint/README.md

 ## FAQ

+### Package install fails with error "Failed at the validate-with-xmllint@... postinstall script."

+The `validate-with-xmllint` is a wrapper for program `xmllint`.
+A _postinstall_ script fails if it is not available.
+See next section for further info.

-> How to install `xmllint`?
+### How to install `xmllint`?

 You might already have it.
 Execute `xmllint --version` and see what it prints out.

 On Debian distros look up `libxml2-utils`, on RedHat `libxml2`.
 A recent version of `xmllint` should be bundled by default on MacOS.

-This pacakge runs a postinstall script to verify that you have `xmllint` available.
+This package runs a _postinstall_ script to verify that you have `xmllint` available.

-> How to see the actual errors in my XML?
+### How to see the actual errors in my XML?

 The promise is rejected with the error output from `xmllint`.
 The error contains all the available details.
 Expect to see something like this: